nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Iterators and Comparators - Exercise/ListyIterator/README.md

 Your program should catch any exceptions thrown because of the described validations - calling Print on an empty collection - and print their messages instead.

+### Input:

+	Input will come from the console as lines of commands.
+	The first line will always be the Create command in the input.
+	The last command received will always be the END command.

+### Output:

+	For every command from the input (except for the END and Create commands), print the result of that command on the console, each on a new line.
+	In the case of Move or HasNext commands, print the return value of the methods.
+	In the case of a Print command, you don't have to do anything additional as the method itself should already print on the console.